Diksha4248/Diksha4248/README.md

 🌠 Selected as SWE Intern @ Microsoft 2023

-🌠 Working as a Research Trainee and Intern @ DRDO
+🌠 Worked as a Research Trainee and Intern @ DRDO

 🌠 Founder @ CodeNavi